 - Any previous purchase price allocations that separate each asset into the appropriate category and value

 - Documentation that records or proves deterioration and/or removal of preexisting assets

 The IRS defines a quality cost segregation study as “a study that is both accurate and well-documented in the process of classifying, explaining the rationale, and substantiating the cost basis of each asset while reconciling total allocated costs to total actual costs.”

 Purchase and Acquisition Cost Segregation Information

-Our team of engineers, CPAs, and cost segregation experts are here to assist and provide you with most up-to-date information on accounting rules and tax updates during the process of utilizing this strategic tax tool for real estate.
+Our team of engineers, CPAs and cost segregation experts will guide you through the process and provide you with the most updated information on accounting rules and tax updates.
+Our goal is to ensure you’re on track and utilizing this strategic tax tool for real estate.